Encode your assumptions

 Production software: Hide new features behind flags

 Following on the topic of run-time changeability from the previous post, it’s now the time to talk about new features and the process of deploying them.
 Scenario: your developer team has been hacking non-stop for the last few months on a really anticipated feature.
 Such feature has been developed on a branch all along and never seen the light of production.
 Until now: the upcoming release of the software has the branch merged in and the shiny new code built into the binary ready to roll to production.
+You start deploying it and… guess what?
+Everything works just fine and users are grateful for the new functionality!
+Except… the new code triggers a serious data-corruption bug that you do not discover until you have rolled out the new release to 80% of your fleet.

-October 21, 2013 · Tags: production-software
+October 21, 2013 · Tags: <a href="/tags/production-software">production-software</a>

 Continue reading (about 3 minutes)